naved971/medical/Readme.md

-Hello Ronish this is ronishz
+Ronish Hello this is git